catalyzeio/paas-cli-reference/source/paas/cli/index.md

-  ssl            Perform operations on local certificates to verify their validity status         Get quick readout of the current status of your associated environment and all of its services support-ids    Print out various IDs related to your associated environment to be used when contacting Catalyze support users          Manage users who have access to the associated environment vars           Interaction with environment variables for the associated environment whoami         Retrieve your user ID
+  ssl            Perform operations on local certificates to verify their validity status         Get quick readout of the current status of your associated environment and all of its services support-ids    Print out various IDs related to your associated environment to be used when contacting Catalyze support update         Checks for available updates and updates the CLI if a new update is available users          Manage users who have access to the associated environment vars           Interaction with environment variables for the associated environment whoami         Retrieve your user ID